iva2k/amuse/README.md

 1. Stick to music industry conventions as much as possible
 2. Use simple alphabet and numbers found on standard computer keyboard keys
 3. Completely avoid use of symbols that are not found on keyboards
-4. Avoid all typographical features, such as bolds/italics, subscripts, superscripts, non latin alphabets, graphical icons, and any other exotics that are hard to enter
+4. Avoid all typographical features, such as bolds/italics, subscripts, superscripts, non latin alphabets, graphical icons, and any other exotics that are hard to enter on mobile or desktop computers
 5. For all symbols found on keyboards (e.g. on numeric keys, parenthesis, curly braces, less/more, square brackets, commas, semicolons and colons) that are a bit more difficult to type fast, the use is minimized if other simpler methods are accessible, e.g. using "Space" to separate entities and "Enter" key breaking lines to separate to a further degree.

 These principles lead us to choose "simple text" with line-oriented format of